1973, on my way back from the States, I fly to New York on a Monday in December and ask for a flight to Johannesburg via London.

-Back to JFK airport and sleep on the floor (damn benches spitefully have armrests for each seat so you can’t lie down on them).
+Back to JFK airport and sleep on the floor.
+The damn benches spitefully have armrests for each seat so you can’t lie down on them.
 Fitful sleep broken by a huge sit-on vacuum and polish machine that roars up to me at 3am.
-‘Move along there’, says the cleaner.
+‘Move along there’, says the cleaner driving the vengeful beast.

 Tuesday I do the same locker-bus-SAA office run, but now I’m rather peckish so I stroll around Manhattan looking for something cheap to eat.
 I find a burger for $3.
-Not cheap in ’73, but includes as much beer as you can drink, so I think OK.
+Not cheap in ’73, but that includes as much beer as you can drink, so I think OK.
 Big glasses, though, so I could only drink two.
-Wander the Manhattan streets with a nice beer buzz going.
+Then I wander the Manhattan streets with a nice beer buzz going.

 Once in the air the SAA koffie poppie gives me lip when I order a third beer so I’m feeling at home while still thousands of kays away.

-Diederiks Ront – South African currency; Finance minister’s name was Diederiks
+Diederiks Ront – SA currency; Our finance minister’s name was Diederiks

 asseblief – please!